 Is Sex Island Experience Real?
 Interview with a Questionable Organizer

-Well, it seems that the whole Sex Island Experience was a proved scam, so if you were looking for ‘special’ Colombia vacation packages you should consider something else.
-Or, as the last turn of events show, a trip to Las Vegas for a Coronavirus Sex Island special.
+Well, it seems that the whole Sex Island Experience was a proven scam, so if you were looking for ‘special’ Colombia vacation packages you should consider something else.
+Or, as the last turn of events shows, a trip to Las Vegas for a Coronavirus Sex Island special.
 Let’s dive in.

 The update?
-Watch the video below to see how people have claimed to be scammed by the Good Girls Company (update June 2020):
+Watch the video below to see how people have claimed to be scammed by the Good Girls Company:

 The continuation – as was written initially, below.